intuit/email-decomposer/README.md

 [![Downloads](https://pepy.tech/badge/email-decomposer)](https://pepy.tech/project/email-decomposer)-->

 # email-decomposer
-**Decomposition of email address to first name, last name, and host**
+**Decomposition of email address to first name, last name, and host.**
 ### How to use
 #### Install
 ```